Skip to content

 The Sandhya

-The resort is on Kabalana Beach; it has only nine rooms, including one suite, and all oversee the ocean.
-Its location gives you easy access to the surrounding shops and attractions.
+The resort is on Kabalana Beach.
+It has only nine rooms, including one suite, all of which overlook the ocean.
+Its location gives easy access to the surrounding shops and attractions.
 The Galle Fort is 30 minutes away.

 Anantara Peace Haven Tangalle Resort

-The resort is in Tangalle, on a 42-acre on Sri Lanka’s southern coast, and it is in a magical crescent-shaped stretch of golden-sand beach with turquoise water.
-It has 152 rooms and villas, the villas have private plunge pools, and some oversee the ocean.
+The resort is in Tangalle, on a 42-acre area on Sri Lanka’s southern coast, on a magical crescent-shaped stretch of golden-sand beach with turquoise water.
+It has 152 rooms and villas.
+The villas have private plunge pools, and some overlook the ocean.
 The ground-floor rooms have a terrace providing direct beach access.
-Also, there is a spa with sections of healing treatments, as well as three restaurants serving different tasty dishes.
+Also, there is a spa with sections of healing treatments, and three restaurants serve different tasty dishes.

 Leave a comment